FireEye says it was breached by state-backed hackers | DW | 09.12.2020

 "I've concluded we are witnessing an attack by a nation with top-tier offensive capabilities," FireEye CEO Kevin Mandia said in a statement.
 "This attack is different from the tens of thousands of incidents we have responded to throughout the years."

-"The attackers tailored their world-class capabilities specifically to target and attack FireEye," Mandia explained in a blog post revealing the breach.
+"The attackers tailored their world-class capabilities specifically to target and attack FireEye," Mandia explained in the blog post.
 "They used a novel combination of techniques not witnessed by us or our partners in the past."

 It also targeted and accessed the firm's 'Red Team' tools which "mimic the behavior of many cyber threat actors and enable FireEye to provide essential diagnostic security services to our customers," the cybersecurity firm said.